johan-nordstrom/entain-full-stack-challenge-v4/COMMENTS.md

 I decided to implement the API first and all the endpoints.
 I will then implement the frontend and connect it to the API.

 ## Drizzle ORM
-I did speak to some people who are typescript developers and discussed the best and most simple ORM, i landed on Drizzle.
+I did some research to find a simple orm to work on postgres, i landed on Drizzle.
 To integrate drizzle in the project i used the nestjs-drizzle module.
 If redoing it i would probably do it without an ORM, i just did not have a good knowledge of all the libraries in typescript.
 I would use pg-promise if i did it again.

 ## Database design